wp-plugins/mw-wp-hacks/readme.txt

 3. Do setting in settings page.

 == Changelog ==

+= 1.2.0 =
+* Add setting that taxonomy archive to be disabled.

 = 1.1.0 =
 * Add setting that custom post type to disable a single page.